-Companies strive, especially when first established, to develop a brand identity that represents the culture, ideals, and vision of the company.
+Companies strive, especially when first established, to develop a brand identity that represents the culture, ideals, and vision of the company do a number of things that they should communicate to their various digital marketing Agencies as well.
+To this effect, they hire Branding Companies to develop this very identity.
 For potential customers to be familiar with a company’s brand to the point it is accepted as a household name, the brand’s identity must maintain consistency across all media.
 Consistency may be threatened when a company has a team of marketing professionals writing content and creating imagery for the website, social media, television, radio, print, and more.
 To remedy this issue, companies should:

 Develop a Style Guide